-Most personal injury lawyers in San Bernardino, including Hanson & Mouri, take bicycle accident cases on a contingency fee basis.
+Most personal injury lawyer in San Bernardino, including Hanson & Mouri, take bicycle accident cases on a contingency fee basis.
 This means you do not have to pay upfront to retain representation or for any case-related expenses.
 Instead, your attorney will cover the costs of handling your claim, and you will only owe your attorney their contingency fee if you win.
 In other words, if you do not receive compensation, you do not have to pay legal fees.

 An attorney’s contingency fee is often between 33 to 40 percent of your settlement or award, plus court costs.
-However, some bicycle accident lawyers may reduce or increase their fees based on the extent of work required to resolve your case.
+However, some bicycle accident lawyer may reduce or increase their fees based on the extent of work required to resolve your case.
 For example, an attorney may require 25 percent as their contingency fee if your case settles before filing a lawsuit, 33.3 percent if they must file a lawsuit before your case is settled\, and 40 percent if your case goes to trial.
-While other lawyers may work on a sliding scale fee based on the amount of compensation you recover.
+While other lawyer may work on a sliding scale fee based on the amount of compensation you recover.
 For instance, 30.3 percent of any recovery up to $100,000 and 25 percent of any recovery over $100,000 up to $500,000, etc. Your contingency fee agreement will depend on the attorney you hire, so it is critical to ensure you understand the terms before signing a contract.

 After a bicycle accident, you may suffer debilitating injuries, emotional distress, or other significant losses that could affect your job, your personal life, and your financial situation.
 An attorney understands the challenges you are facing and can help you protect your rights and maximize your recovery.
-If you or someone you love has been injured in a bicycle accident, contact the San Bernardino personal injury attorneys at Hanson & Mouri.
-We are experienced personal injury lawyers who are ready to litigate for you.
+If you or someone you love has been injured in a bicycle accident, contact the San Bernardino personal injury attorney at Hanson & Mouri.
+We are experienced personal injury lawyer who are ready to litigate for you.
 Call today to schedule your free consultation and get started.